biocatiit/website/content/pages/sector/orientation_5.rst

             :class: img-responsive
             :align: center

 Yellow-and-Black striped tape is used on the floor in various areas at Argonne to indicate a controlled-access area (egress), such as that surrounding an emergency electrical shutoff or an emergency exit aisle.

-**Do not place anything (chairs, equipment, bookbags, etc) inside of a yellow-and-black stiped taped-off area, and do not block the pathway into it.**
+**Do not place anything (chairs, equipment, bookbags, etc) inside of a yellow-and-black striped taped-off area, and do not block the pathway into it.**

 Extension Cords